yash29sh/Python-Diwali-Sales-Analysis-Project/README.md

 🎉 Python Diwali Sales Analysis Project : Unlocking Key Insights for Business Growth 🎉

 I'm excited to share my latest Python project focused on analysing Diwali sales data to uncover critical trends and insights.
 Through an in-depth exploration of customer demographics, purchasing patterns and product preferences, this project aims to help businesses refine their sales strategies and enhance decision-making.
-Huge thanks to Rishabh Mishra for his invaluable guidance! 🙌

 💡 Project Objectives: